- Photos for media use: http://ci.tandemvault.com/lightboxes/nVYbY3mGi?t=5aJxA37zz

 Launched by the West Papua Government, the new policy brings together communities, government agencies, non-governmental organizations, and academics to define a path for sustainable development.
 The policy sets a governmental framework that favors economic development, community welfare, and the conservation of biodiversity and ecosystem services to people, including the sustainable management of natural resources.

-A key part of the new policy includes the empowerment of Papuans through the protection of natural resource rights and provision of equitable and sustainable development.
+A key part of the new policy includes the support of Papuans through the protection of natural resource rights and provision of equitable and sustainable development.
 Home to 870,000 people, 80% of Papuans live rurally and rely on nature for their livelihoods.

 West Papua, located in the Bird’s Head Seascape, is one of the most biodiverse regions on Earth, home to more than 1,800 species of fish, three quarters of the world’s hard corals, and to this day new species are found regularly.
 With 90 percent forest cover, it holds one of the world’s most important intact rainforests, much of which remains unexplored.
 The 120,777 km2 province also holds the world’s largest mangrove forest and significant peatlands, habitats which hold four times the amount of carbon than the average terrestrial forest and are essential to combatting climate change.